PWCT Docs Features Programming Paradigm

 More

 In the previous examples we have seen that we can use different programming paradigms.
-This is because the Harbour programming language is a multi paradigm language, PWCT don’t force a programming paradigm and HarbourPWCT covers many of Harbour features.
+This is because the Harbour programming language is a multi paradigm language, PWCT doesn’t force a programming paradigm and HarbourPWCT covers many of Harbour features.

 PWCT comes with a new programming paradigm called DoubleS (Super Server).